syre-data/docs/source/get_started/hosted_project-basic.rst

 Adding Levels
 =============

 We'll start by creating the Recipe A subtree.
 First click on the plus sign :fa:`plus-circle` to add a child Container to the project, and name it ``Recipe A``.
 Open the editor just as before by clicking on the pen icon.
 This time we'll set a few additional properties.
 First, set its type to ``recipe``.
-Next well add some metadata to the Container that we can use during the analysis.
+Next we'll add some metadata to the Container that we can use during the analysis.

 Click on the :badge:`Add Metadata, badge-success` button.
 Our metadata will be named ``recipe``, have a type of ``String``, and a value of ``A``.
 Save the Container just as before.